michaelmior/eson/README.md

 `eson` is a work in progress tool to extract a normalized schema from a denormalized relational schema.
 The hope is that it can be useful for understanding and managing schemas of NoSQL applications.

+## Installation

+If you are a Rust user, you can install eson with `cargo install eson`.
+Otherwise, you can download a Linux, Windows, or Mac binary from the [latest release](https://github.com/michaelmior/eson/releases/latest).

 ## Input format

 Example input files are available in the `examples` directory.